glessard/swift-evolution/proposals/nnnn-bitwise-copyable.md

 In the context of this proposal, a _primitive type_ is a built-in type defined by the language to never be represented by any managed pointers.
 This set of types include `Int` and `Double`.
 See Detailed design for the full list of types.

-TODO: put some examples throughout this, like a BitwiseCopyable Optional.
+TODO: put some examples throughout this, like a BitwiseCopyable Optional??

 The reference types, like `class` and `actor`, may be represented as automatically managed pointers, so they cannot conform to `BitwiseCopyable`.